 - about 5 minutes to reach 1000 bar (100 MPa)

 - about 20 minutes to precisely stabilize the pressure at 2000 bar (200 MPa)

-For increasing or decreasing the pressure on the sample, modify the "Sample Setpoint" value with the arrow keys on the Eurotherm.
+To increase or decrease the pressure on the sample, modify the "Sample Setpoint" value using the arrow keys on the Eurotherm.

 For exchanging the helium bottle while the controller is in operation:

 - Open and close the pressure reducer of the bottle to purge the gas, until 0 bar.

 - Remove the pressure reducer and extract the bottle from the platform of the crate.